tapirdata/wson/README.md

 ```
 ## Motivation (why just another format?)

-We demand a format that:
+We demanded a format that:
-- is stable (stringification does not depend on key insertion order).
+- is deterministic (stringification does not depend on key insertion order or unjustified assumptions about the js-engine).
 - is textual, so it can be used as a key itself.
-- is terse, especially does grow linearly in length when stringified recursively.
+- is terse, especially does grow linearly in length when stringified recursively (`\`-escaping grows exponentially).
 - is reasonably human readable.
 - can be parsed reasonably fast.
-- can proceed cyclic structures.
+- can handle cyclic structures.
 - is extensible.

 Since we found shortcomings in all present formats, we decided to create WSON: